December 4, 2012

 Horsemeat Consumption in Europe

-In addition to the 200,000 horses slaughtered annually for their meat in the European Union, horsemeat is imported to the region, mostly from Canada, Argentina, Brazil, Mexico and Uruguay.
+In addition to the 250,000 horses slaughtered annually for their meat in the European Union, horsemeat is imported to the region, mostly from Argentina, Mexico, Canada, Uruguay and Brazil.
 Smaller quantities are also imported from Australia and New Zealand.
 This combined trade results in hundreds of thousands of kilos of horsemeat being produced annually for consumption across the EU.

 Levels of consumption

 While there is a lucrative trade in horsemeat in Europe [PDF], it is not necessarily consumed in all EU countries to an equal degree, if at all.
-Horsemeat is, for example, commonly eaten in (parts of) Italy, Belgium, France and Luxembourg, while, in the United Kingdom and Ireland, there has historically been a strong cultural aversion to eating it.
+Horsemeat is, for example, commonly eaten in (parts of) Italy, Belgium, France, the Netherlands and Luxembourg, while, in the United Kingdom and Ireland, there has historically been a strong cultural aversion to eating it.

 Respondents to a July 2012 survey said they never or only sometimes eat horsemeat, whilst only a very small percentage of those asked said they eat it frequently (3 per cent of Italians, 4 per cent of French and 6 per cent of Belgians).